argoproject/Argo/docs/users/sidebarswidgets.rst

 Largo Prev/Next Links
 ---------------------

 Most commonly used in the Article Bottom widget area, this will show links to the next and previous posts ordered by published date.
+Optionally, you can choose to limit the posts shown to the next/previous stories in the same category as the current post.

 Largo Recent Comments
 ---------------------